ToshioCP/Gtk4-tutorial/src/Readme_for_developers.src.md

 The template inserts bootstrap CSS and Javascript through `jsDelivr`.

 The `docs` directory contains all the necessary html files.
-They are used in the [github pages](https://ToshioCP.github.io/Gtk4-tutorial) of this repository.
+They are used in the [GitHub pages](https://ToshioCP.github.io/Gtk4-tutorial) of this repository.

 So if you want to publish this tutorial on your own web site, just upload the files in the `docs` directory to your site.